George E. Hyde: Life

 Hyde was born in Omaha, Nebraska and lived there all his life.
 He was educated only to the eighth grade.
 His interest in American Indians was excited by a visit to an Indian encampment at the Trans-Mississippi Exposition in Omaha in 1898.
 At eighteen he became totally deaf and nearly blind as a result of rheumatic fever.
-This did not deter him from his Indian studies although he also owned a bookstore to help support himself.
-He was a reclusive man of modest means.
-In his later years, he had to read using a powerful magnifying glass.
+Despite his modest means, this did not discourage him from pursuing his Indian studies.
+In fact, he went a step further and even owned a bookstore to support himself.
+He led a reclusive life, and as he grew older, he relied on a powerful magnifying glass to aid his reading.
 Hyde communicated with the world almost entirely through his letters and books.

-Hyde began a correspondence with George Bent in 1904 and, at Bent’s recommendation, became a salaried researcher for George Bird Grinnell about 1908.
-Hyde, with extensive contributions from Bent, claimed to be the ghost writer for Grinnell’s classic book The Fighting Cheyennes.
+Hyde began a correspondence with George Bent in 1904 and, at Bent's recommendation, became a salaried researcher for George Bird Grinnell about 1908.
+Hyde, with extensive contributions from Bent, claimed to be the ghost writer for Grinnell's classic book The Fighting Cheyennes.
 Grinnell and Hyde are both distinguished for emphasizing the importance of Indians in the history of the Western frontier.